sindresorhus/is-progressive/readme.md

 #### .fileSync(filePath)

-Whether the the file at the `filePath` is a progressive JPEG.
+Whether the file at the `filePath` is a progressive JPEG.

 ##### filePath